cpske/ISP/assignment/week12-testing.md

 If you don't like depending on *yet another package*, you could do the same thing using environment variables (envvariables) or a Python script that sets configuring variables and is invoked by settings.py.

-For Java or Scala, the standard approach is to use a Properties file.
+For Java or Scala, the standard approach is to use a Properties file for configuration values.
 You used properties in one of the Coin Purse labs.

 [decouple]: https://pypi.org/project/python-decouple/ "Python-decouple module"